 In addition to the posts in this series, I recommend reading the following publications from Microsoft.

-Running SSIS on Azure VM (IaaS) – A terse but useful list of potential use cases for SSIS running in a VM
+Running SSIS on Azure VM (IaaS) – A useful list of potential use cases for SSIS running in a VM

 SSIS for Azure and Hybrid Data Movement – An older but still applicable paper on hybrid load scenarios, including coverage on sharding and error handling.

 Azure Data Factory and SSIS Compared – A brief comparison of ADF and SSIS, with a reminder that ADF isn’t just “SSIS in the cloud”.